 The Stamford Parking Garage is a three level steel and concrete structure located on approximately 4 acres at the Stamford Campus.
 The site is at the intersection of Washington Avenue and Broad Street, with the Mill River at the west border and 11 occupied residential lots to the north.
 An engineering firm was retained to assess the condition of the parking garage.
 A report issued in February of 2017 determined that the garage was beyond its useful life and should be demolished at the earliest opportunity.
 The garage and the site soil tested positive for environmental conditions and a design consultant was retained to produce contract documents and assist in the permitting process.
 This project is for the demolition and disposal of the existing parking structure and the garage site remediation as required for the surface parking project.
 In Fall 2018, the Stamford Campus Surface Parking will accommodate approximately 300 parking spaces with on-grade connectivity to Mill River Park.
 Construction has been phased to allow for partial opening of the lot while EPA approval and access agreements are obtained from the abutting properties.
-Construction is anticipated to be complete in the Summer of 2019.
+Construction and phase 2 of the site remediation was completed in the Fall of 2019.